1. How do you approach data preparation?

 Use stop daemons command /sbin/stop-all.sh to stop all the daemons and then use /sin/start-all.sh command to start all the daemons again

-Since Hadoop is open-source and is run on commodity hardware, it is also economically feasible for businesses and organizations to use it for the purpose of Big Data Analytics.
+Since Hadoop is open-source and is run on commodity hardware, it is also economically feasible for businesses and organizations to use it for Big Data Analytics.

 Step 1: Define Your Questions